June 2026

 Faster compliance response: Surface every critical asset tied to a process, term, or domain as a query, not a project.

-For details, see Criticality.
+For details, see Define Critical Data Elements.

 Was this page useful?